-In January 2015, the Company issued an aggregate of 525,734 shares of restricted stock at a value of approximately \$3.6 million to two executive officers, which vest, subject to certain company financial performance criteria, over a one to three year period.
-In addition, an aggregate of 73,855 shares of restricted stock were issued to its five non-employee directors, which vest in January 2016, at an aggregate value of approximately \$0.5 million.
+In January 2016, the Company issued an aggregate of 449,120 shares of restricted stock at a value of approximately \$3.6 million to two executive officers, which vest, subject to certain company financial performance criteria and market conditions, over a one to three year period.
+In addition, an aggregate of 62,710 shares of restricted stock were issued to its five non-employee directors, which vest in January 2017, at an aggregate value of approximately \$0.5 million.